Waldo Salt: Early life and career

-Salt was born in Chicago, Illinois, the son of Winifred (née Porter) and William Haslem Salt, an artist and business executive.
-He graduated from Stanford University in 1934.
-The first of the nineteen films he wrote or co-wrote was released in 1937 with the title The Bride Wore Red.
+Salt was born in Chicago, Illinois, the son of Winifred May (née Porter) and William H. Salt, a playwright and artist.
+Waldo graduated from Stanford University in 1934.
+He was hired as a junior writer for Metro-Goldwyn-Mayer.
+The first of the nineteen films he wrote or co-wrote was The Bride Wore Red (1937).
+He received his first screenplay credit for The Shopworn Angel (1938).

-Salt's career in Hollywood was interrupted when he was blacklisted after refusing to testify before the House Committee on Un-American Activities in 1951.
-Like many other blacklisted writers, while he was unable to work in Hollywood, Salt wrote under a pseudonym for the British television series The Adventures of Robin Hood.
+Salt's career in Hollywood was interrupted in 1951 when he was blacklisted after being labeled a Communist by screenwriter Richard Collins.
+On April 13, 1951, in his testimony before the House Committee on Un-American Activities, Salt invoked the Fifth Amendment rather than answer whether he was a member of the Communist Party.
+Although he could no longer work openly in film or television, he was still able like other blacklisted writers to earn money by writing under a pseudonym, which he did for the British TV series The Adventures of Robin Hood.

-After the collapse of the blacklist, Salt won Academy Awards for Best Writing, Screenplay Based on Material from Another Medium and Best Writing, Screenplay Written Directly for the Screen for his work on Midnight Cowboy and Coming Home respectively, as well as earning a nomination for the former for Serpico.
+After the blacklist ended, Salt won Academy Awards for Best Writing, Screenplay Based on Material from Another Medium and Best Writing, Screenplay Written Directly for the Screen for his work on Midnight Cowboy and Coming Home respectively, as well as earning a nomination for the former for Serpico.

-Salt is featured in the extras for the Criterion Collection's Midnight Cowboy blu-ray release, specifically in an audio interview with Michael Childers; many photos of Waldo Salt can be seen here as he was a collaborator for the screenplay.
+Salt is featured in the extras for the Criterion Collection's Midnight Cowboy Blu-ray disc release, specifically in an audio interview with Michael Childers; many photos of Salt can be seen here as he was a collaborator for the screenplay.
 The documentary listed below, Waldo Salt: A Screenwriter's Journey, is also featured on the disc.

-Personal life and death
+Personal life

 Salt was married four times.
-The first was to Amber Dana (1938-1941), then to actress Mary Davenport (married in 1942) with whom he had two children, actress/writer/producer Jennifer, and Deborah; both marriages ended in divorce.
-After his divorce from Davenport, he married Gladys Schwartz in 1969, and remained together until her death in 1981.
-He was married to playwright Eve Merriam from 1983 until his death in Los Angeles on March 7, 1987; he was 72.
+The first was to Ambur Dana, who later married Nat Hiken, then to actress Mary Davenport (married in 1942) with whom he had two children, actress/writer/producer Jennifer, and Deborah; both marriages ended in divorce.
+After his divorce from Davenport, he married Gladys Schwartz in 1969, and they remained together until her death in 1981.
+He was married to playwright Eve Merriam from 1983 until his death at age 72 in Los Angeles on March 7, 1987.

+He joined the Communist Party USA in 1938 (or 1939) and left in 1955.

 Documentary

-Waldo Salt was the subject of a 1990 documentary Waldo Salt: A Screenwriter's Journey, which featured interviews with Dustin Hoffman, Robert Redford, Jon Voight, John Schlesinger and other collaborators and friends.
+Salt was the subject of a 1990 documentary Waldo Salt: A Screenwriter's Journey, which featured interviews with Dustin Hoffman, Robert Redford, Jon Voight, John Schlesinger and other collaborators and friends.